quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 ## QUIC Frame Types

-The following frame types have provionsally be added to the "QUIC Frame Types" registry under the "QUIC Protocol" heading.
+The following frame types have requested to be provisionally added to the "QUIC Frame Types" registry under the "QUIC Protocol" heading.

 Value      | Frame Name          | Specification